How to build an accounting advisory workflow for e-commerce companies

 Navigating e-commerce sales tax challenges

 Understanding and complying with the sales tax updates has proved challenging for smaller online retailers without the financial clout of Amazon or Apple.
 While some software solutions provide automated tax calculations, these pieces of software can’t provide valuable advice for nuanced situations, such as a dedicated niche accountant.
-In my home state of California, any company selling over $100,000 worth of goods to Californians must comply with our state’s use tax.
-In these tricky and nuanced situations, smaller companies would definitely appreciate the expert support of a bookkeeper or accountant.
+In my home state of California, any company selling more than $100,000 worth of goods to Californians must comply with our state’s use tax.
+In these tricky situations, smaller companies would definitely appreciate the expert support of a bookkeeper or accountant.

 Proper revenue recognition for subscription companies